fdz6/nebulabase/README.md

+DISCLAIMER: ROBLOX STUDIO BLACKLISTS HTTP REQUESTS FOR FREE DATABASE HOSTERS, SO IT WILL ONLY WORK IN THE ROBLOX PLAYER.

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it, as long as you provide appropriate credit.